Frequently Asked Questions About Amsterdam

 On a lighter note: many of the bridges can open to let ships pass.
 “The bridge was open” is a popular excuse for arriving late at school or work (regardless of whether your route actually includes a bridge.

-Amsterdam has 3.050+ houseboats — anything from small, simple structures to custom-built, multi-story floating homes, as well as converted commercial vessels.
-If you take into account Metropolitan Amsterdam as well (which the Amsterdam Tourist Board would really like for you to do), there are some 3.600 houseboats.
+By the way, if you take into account Metropolitan Amsterdam as well (which the Amsterdam Tourist Board would really like for you to do), there are some 3.600 houseboats in Amsterdam and region.

 The IJ is the river behind Central Station.
 Along with the river Amstel, the IJ has played an important role in the founding and history of the city, and continues to do so.